 LVT 2015 r Hirotake has been in the Rhône for over a decade, and previously worked with Thiérry Allemand at Cornas.
 He does absolutely nothing in the vineyard, so his Cornas vines look spindly and under-nourished; their yield is under 10 hl/ha as a result.
 He is a strong believer in Vin Naturel - hence that vineyard approach, and most of his wine is sold to Japan.
 There is always something going on in his wines, and expect the Saint-Péray to be cloudy

-LVT 2016 r 2016 wh A domaine of undoubted promise, with some STGT leanings in the wines.
+LVT 2016 r 2016 wh A domaine of undoubted promise that has turned into undoubted achievement, with some STGT leanings in the wines.
+The whites are particularly good.
 The wines come in an elegant fashion, with genuine textures and an emphasis on pleasure in the drinking.
 The Saint-Pérays - four of them - are agreeable both on their own and with food, although some New Wave tendencies have been noted in the 2010s.
 The Saint-Péray Roussanne was the top 2015 at ****(*), a muscled wine, while the 2016 Saint-Péray Prestige was a stylish, classy ****(*) wine, the 2016 Saint-PérayMarsanne a suave, restrained **** wine.
 The regular Cornas became lighter and more modern since the early 2010s, while the Vin Noir was best to drink from three to four years on.
 There is now just one Cornas, which is suitablly well-bodied.
 The St-Joseph is a soft wine, accessible early on.
 Rental agreements mean that Stéphane Robert now has access to old vineyards, boosting the set of young vines that he has laboured hard to plant since his arrival at St-Péray in 1993-94.

 LVT 2014 r 2014 wh A Saint-Péray family who were all Co-operateurs at the Cave de Tain until Rémy’s first vintage in 2008, not a great year, with a Saint-Péray.
 His brother is President of the Syndicat des Vignerons, and still sends his crop to the Cave de Tain.
 A Crozes-Hermitage from 1.5 hectares at Pont de l’Isère started in 2010.
 Half the harvest is sold to the merchant trade.
 There are three still Saint-Pérays and one champenoise.
 The better wines are Beylesse and Suchet.
 More limestone influences here than most at Saint-Péray.
 The first Cornas from 2010 Syrah on Les Eygats was made in 2014, a very creditable effort.